 Introducing solid foods is known as weaning and teaches your baby how to move solid food around their mouth, chew and swallow solid foods.

 How much your baby eats depends on their appetite, so let your baby guide you on how much food they need – never force them to eat.
 In the same way you follow your baby’s cues when offering them breast or bottle feeds, be responsive to your baby when giving them solid foods, and learn to recognise when they’re hungry and when they’ve had enough.

-For ideas and hints and tips on introducing your baby to solids please see the following links:
+For ideas, hints and tips on introducing your baby to solids, and healthy eating, please see the following links: